aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 19.md

 ## Implementation
 n DFFs
 D input is driven by output of previous flip flop, or the input in the n=0 case
+# Parallel Access Shift Register
+Inputs: load/shift, In, Clk, as well as parallel inputs
+Outputs: Parallel outputs, and serial out